ZeroQI/Hama.bundle/README.md

 Better ABsolute Scanner (BABS) has been replaced by Absolute Series Scanner (ASS), which i have entirely re-written.
 I recommend installing the "Absolute Series Scanner" as it supports nearly everything out of the box, normal season numbering, absolute numbering (a requirement with AniDB and anime in general), grouping folders, DVD folders (limited)...

+Here are Absolute Series Scanner features:
-It also supports direct matchin by putting an *.id file with the series id (anidb, tvdb, tmdb) or at the end of the sereis title by adding " [anidb-12345]" or " [tvdb-1234567]" with hte relevant sereis id.
-Giving a tvdb id will make the absolute series show with tvdb seasons transparently.
+    * direct matching by putting in the serie (or serie/Extras folder) an *.id file with the series id (anidb, tvdb, tmdb)
+    * direct matching by putting at the end of the serie folder name " [anidb-12345]" or " [tvdb-1234567]" with the sereis id
+    * Giving a tvdb id will make the absolute series show with tvdb seasons transparently.
+    * Clever episode number detection
+    * DVD    folder support (some vob seem protected, pendign feedback on proportion from users)
+    * BluRay folder support (some vob seem protected, pendign feedback on proportion from users)
+    * Support

 HTTP Anidb Metadata Agent (HAMA)
 ================================